carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 > ## Thank you LSIT
 >
-> For this workshop, we will be using JupyterLab with Twarc already loaded in.
+> For this workshop, we will be using JupyterLab with twarc already loaded in.
 The reason
 > we are able to use JupyterLab without needing to download any software is because our
 > JupyterLab server is hosted by UCSB Letters & Sciences IT.
 Thank you to Letters &
 > Sciences IT for setting up our JupyterLab server :)
 {: .callout}

-If you have a fully configured version of Python, you can also install and run Twarc on your own computer.
-The documentation for installing Twarc is found at [this repository](https://scholarslab.github.io/learn-twarc/06-twarc-command-basics.html).
+If you have a fully configured version of Python, you can also install and run twarc on your own computer.
+The documentation for installing twarc is found at [this repository](https://scholarslab.github.io/learn-twarc/06-twarc-command-basics.html).
 For this workshop, follow along in the provided environment.